 Why Every Action Needs a Verification Step

-Between every action a computer use agent takes, something simple needs to happen: did the screen change the way we expected?
+When deterministic code hits a broken step and the computer use agent steps in to recover, something simple needs to happen between each of its corrective actions: did the screen change the way we expected?

 Click a button.
 Check.
 Did the dialog close?
 Or is it still there?